jimporter/bfg9000/doc/user/reference.md

 some may be used in `options.bfg`.
 Consult each function to see its availability.

+## General

+### Representing paths

+While all platforms have paths, their representation varies from platform to platform. bfg9000 smooths over these differences by providing a cross-platform representation of paths.
+Both POSIX- and Windows-style paths are supported and will be translated to a standard internal representation before being emitted to build scripts in their platform-specific form.
+Thus, `foo/bar` and `foo\bar` are equivalent to bfg9000.

+!!! note
+    While absolute paths are rarely needed in a `build.bfg` script, it's still possible to use them.
+However, there are some caveats: 1) POSIX-style absolute paths will refer to that (absolute) path on the *current* drive,
+    2) Windows-style absolute paths will fail to work on POSIX systems, and 3) Windows-style paths with a drive letter and a *relative* path (e.g. `C:foo`) are unsupported by bfg9000.

 ## File types

 Files used in a `build.bfg` script are divided by their types (e.g. source